 Livin’ It Up at the Hotel California

 A short drive up the coast from Cabo San Lucas leads to the tiny town of Todos Santos and the Hotel California, which may or may not (depending on who you ask) have been the inspiration behind the legendary Eagles tune.
-The hotel is in the center of town and surrounded by cool shops with crafts from all corners of Mexico.
-There are lots of festivals and also be sure to visit the Distillery to try genuine Baja Midnight moonshine.
+The hotel is in the center of town and surrounded by quaint shops offering crafts from all corners of Mexico.
+Also be sure to visit the Distillery to try genuine Baja Midnight moonshine.